zkVerify/zkverify-docs/docs/architecture/08-VFlow/03-VFY-Bridging/01-token-teleport.md

 This defines the actual asset(s) and the amount(s) you are sending.
 Let's set:

-- `v5` as `assets: XcmVersionedMultiAsset` from the scroll-down menu.
+- For `assets: XcmVersionedMultiAsset` select `v5` from the scroll-down menu.
 Click on the `Add Item` button.
 New fields will pop-up.
 Let's set:
-    - `parents` as `0`
+    - For `parents` input `0`
-    - `interior` as `Here` from the scroll-down menu.
+    - For `interior` select  `Here` from the scroll-down menu.
 Then new fields will appear.
 Let's set:
-        - `Fungible` as `fun` field, from the scroll-down menu
+        - For `fun` select `Fungible` from the scroll-down menu
-        - We need finally to insert the amount of assets we want to send in the `Fungible` field.
-In this case we are sending 1 VFY so, remembering that the token has 18 decimals, this will be a 1 followed by 18 zeros: `1000000000000000000`.
+        - For `Fungible` input the amount of assets you want to send. e.g. to send 1 VFY , remembering that the token has 18 decimals, it's: `1000000000000000000`.

 #### Fee Asset Item